Procedure Guide ·Intestinal Blockage Surgery ·2026

 Waiting Period Details

-If classified as an accident, the waiting period is typically 48 hours to 14 days.
-If classified as illness (e.g., tumor causing obstruction), the standard 14-day illness waiting period applies.
-Dogs that have had prior foreign body surgery may face higher premiums or condition-specific exclusions.
+If classified as an accident, the waiting period is 48 hours to 14 days.
+Illness (e.g., tumor) has a 14-day waiting period.
+Dogs with prior foreign body surgery may face higher premiums or exclusions.

 Red flag · Deductible